 East Venice Avenue and its surrounding area are home to:

 – One of the most important historical sites in Venice, the Train Depot.
 Listed on the National Register of Historic Places, the Venice train depot was constructed in 1927 by the Brotherhood of Locomotive Engineers.
 It was the last stop on the line of the Seaboard Air Line Railway that extended south from Tampa through Sarasota.
 It now serves as the southern trailhead of the Legacy Trail, which runs along the railroad’s former right of way.
 Free docent-led tours are provided by the Venice Area Historical Society.
 Check the Society’s website veniceareahistoricalsociety.org for dates and times.

 – Three green spaces—Legacy Park, Ruscelletto Park, and the Venice Urban Forest.
-Legacy Park is located across from the Historic Train Depot and has a walking trail that connects to the Venetian Waterway Park and Legacy Trails.
+Legacy Park is located across from the Historic Train Depot and has a walking trail that connects to the Venetian Waterway Park and Legacy Trail.
 It has a shaded train-themed playground with a climbing apparatus and swings.
 Ruscelletto Park, tucked away off North Grove Street, has a sidewalk for walking and biking around a stormwater pond that is home to numerous water birds and other wildlife.
 The Urban Forest, a green space between the Seaboard Industrial District and the Intracoastal Waterway, will stretch from the Venice Historic Train Depot to Center Road when completed.
 The first phase is now finished with the planting of hundreds of trees and the creation of several butterfly gardens.

 – Several food and beverage establishments, including bike and sports pubs, offering a variety of cuisine—Thai, European, and American.